 One of the six tried to escape the detectives but was detained and arrested instead.

-"It's completely unacceptable," David Eisendrath, who has run the bar for more than 12 years, told the Boston Licensing Board at a hearing today.
+"It's completely unacceptable," Noah Eisendrath, who has run the bar for more than 12 years, told the Boston Licensing Board at a hearing today.
 "Longevity is my plan.
 Having a freshman hangout isn't going to work.
 I'm embarrassed."

 Eisendrath and his attorney were accompanied by four bar doormen, not for their testimony, but so they could see the seriousness of what happened.